 My initial post regarding the Australian Human Rights Commission (AHRC) can be found here.
 This post addresses the performance of the AHRC following the departure of former Sex Discrimination Commissioner, Elizabeth Broderick, in September 2015.
+A further post addresses developments following the commencement of Kate Jenkins replacement, Anna Cody, in September 2023.

-Sex discrimination commissioner job still vacant as government continues to stall (6 January 2016) This article again employs that the role is purely to advocate for women, and assumes that a women will be selected for the role.
+Sex discrimination commissioner job still vacant as government continues to stall (6 January 2016) This article again implies that the role is purely to advocate for women, and assumes that a women will be selected for the role.

 Nothing particularly substantial occurred in relation to gender issues at the Commission during this period of vacuum.
 That which did occur gave no cause for optimism that the AHRC’s anti-male bias had softened with the departure of Ms Broderick.